 Three deadlines are critical to PCT applications involving India, and each has a distinct restoration regime.

 Missed 12-month priority deadline.
-Where the international application is filed after the 12-month priority window, the applicant may, under PCT Rule 26bis.3, request restoration of the right of priority from the Receiving Office, provided the international application is filed within 14 months from the priority date and the failure to meet the 12-month deadline was unintentional or occurred in spite of due care (the applicable standard varies by Receiving Office).
-For the depth on the restoration mechanism, the unintentional vs due-care standards, and the procedural requirements at RO/IN and RO/IB, see our missed 12-month PCT deadline guide.
+Where the international application is filed after the 12-month priority window, the applicant may request restoration of the right of priority from the Receiving Office under PCT Rule 26bis.3, provided the international application is filed within 14 months from the priority date and the failure to meet the 12-month deadline was unintentional or occurred in spite of due care (the applicable standard varies by Receiving Office).
+Our missed 12-month PCT deadline guide covers the restoration mechanism and the unintentional vs due-care standards in detail.

 Missed 31-month national phase deadline (India).
-India does not permit reinstatement under PCT Rule 49.6.
-Any delayed national phase filing arguments under Indian law are highly fact-specific and have been litigated under Rule 22, Rule 138, and related case law (including Nokia (2010), Tryton (2014), Diebold (2022), and Humanity Life Extension (2023)).
+India does not permit PCT Rule 49.6 reinstatement.
+Any delayed national phase filing arguments under Indian law are highly fact-specific and have been litigated under Rule 22 and Rule 138 of the Patents Rules 2003, with key decisions in Nokia (2010), Tryton (2014), Diebold (2022), and Humanity Life Extension (2023).
 Applicants should treat the 31-month deadline as a hard deadline.
-For the doctrinal analysis and the practical filing path, see our late PCT national phase entry in India guide.
-For the cross-jurisdictional context covering automatic-extension countries, petition-based reinstatement countries, and no-late-entry countries, see our global late national phase entry guide.
+Our late PCT national phase entry in India guide covers the doctrinal analysis and the practical filing path; for cross-jurisdictional context covering automatic-extension countries, petition-based reinstatement countries, and no-late-entry countries, see our global late national phase entry framework.

 Common procedural mistakes at filing and at national phase.
-Beyond deadline-driven risk, foreign-applicant national-phase filings often see procedural errors in Form 3 disclosure under Section 8, in the verified-translation requirement under Rule 20(3), and in entity-classification fees under the First Schedule.
+Beyond deadline-driven risk, foreign-applicant national-phase filings often see procedural errors in the statement of corresponding foreign applications, in the verified-translation requirement, and in entity-classification fees.
 Each error has a specific cure with a distinct cost.
-For the catalogue of common errors and their cures, see our PCT filing mistakes in India guide.
+Our PCT filing mistakes in India guide catalogues the common errors and their cures.

 How much PCT filing costs in India

-The cost of PCT national phase entry in India is determined by the First Schedule of the Patents Rules 2003 and is sensitive to the applicant’s category, the filing mode (electronic versus paper), and the number of claims and specification pages.
+The cost of PCT national phase entry in India is set by the Indian Patent Office fee schedule and is sensitive to the applicant’s category, the filing mode (electronic versus paper), and the number of claims and specification pages.

 The official First Schedule of fees is published by the Indian Patent Office.
 Verified as of April 2026.
 Fees should always be verified against the latest First Schedule and WIPO fee schedules before filing.